HVMN Ketone Review

 On the other hand IMUK 2017 (my best >100 mile, > 4hour power effort) for me saw me: fitter on the bike; obviously saving myself for the run to follow; no punctures; and possibly having positively skewed power readings from oval chainrings on my TT bike.

 I would say I felt stronger than on any previous Pru RideLondon and I don’t feel too tired today (the day after).
 There was more in the tank, for sure.

-AJ Bell London Triathlon Oly 2018 – My 2nd HVMN Test
+AJ Bell London Triathlon Oly 2018 – My 2nd HVMN Ketone Test For This Review

 I added the (single) HVMN to my aerofill hydration system on my TT bike along with some High5 dual carbs.
 I started drinking immediately on the TT bike and sipped pretty much through the hour whilst riding.
 The overall bike leg results were not conclusive and I’ve not previously done this distance at this race.
 There are quite a few kms of the bike that are impacted by the traffic of fellow riders on a sometimes narrow and winding course near the Excel centre.
 Consequently, my average power levels were nothing to brag about.
 50% of my power output was Z4 or above and, IIRC, my NP was relatively high in comparison.
 That’s normally not ideal for me but I did come off the bike still feeling strong and managed a couple of KM running at a half-decent pace before the high temperatures kicked in.
 I beat my ‘arch rival’ for the first time ever and that was solely because of a superior bike time.